salina-t/salina-t.github.io/projects/websiteReplicas.md

 summary: "This page showcases replicas of websites I have created using HTML, CSS, JavaScript, Bootstrap, and React.
 These replicas demonstrate my skills in web development and design."
 ---

+This page showcases replicas of websites I have created using HTML, CSS, JavaScript, Bootstrap, and React.
+These replicas demonstrate my skills in web development and design and were created to practice creating visually appealing websites with different styles and aesthetics.

+Experimenting with different designs and layouts has helped me understand the importance of creating aesthetic websites that are user-friendly and engaging.
+These replicas have also helped me practice my skills in web development and design, such as creating responsive layouts, using CSS animations, and integrating JavaScript tools.

 ## Daily Whisk Website Replica